mrdandelion6/six.nvim/doc/linux/arch/setup.md

 # Arch Setup
+Read this to get started with setting up Neovim on Arch Linux.
 Install the following plugin dependencies:

 ## Base
 The following dependencies are needed for multliple plugins: